Reviews You Can Rely On

 Comfort

-Comfort is the main reason to add one of these mattresses to your adventure kit.
-To test this all-important metric, we took each of them car camping.
-We used them in tents, in the back of trucks and vans, and loaned them out to our fellow camping companions.
 One person who was ready to give up on camping altogether changed his mind after a deep night's sleep on the Therm-a-Rest MondoKing.
-We also had house guests sleep on them on the living room floor, and we lined all of the models up side-by-side and spent an afternoon rolling around from pad to pad, carefully comparing the merits and flaws of each to make sure we got the ratings correct.
+We also had house guests sleep on them on the living room floor, and we lined all the models up side by side and spent an afternoon rolling from pad to pad, carefully comparing the merits and flaws of each to make sure we got the ratings right.

 Comfort is subjective; some people like a very firm sleeping surface, while others want a fluffy down pillow top to rest on.
-With this in mind, we evaluated whether each mattress could be adjusted from very firm to more cushioned.
-We also looked at how easy it is to make adjustments and whether they impacted other mattress performance aspects.
-Some of the self-inflating foam mattresses are still comfortable, even when minimally inflated.
-We also considered whether each mattress was comfortable for sleeping in different body positions, like the back, stomach, and sides.
+With this in mind, we evaluated whether each mattress could be adjusted from very firm to a more cushioned feel.
+We also looked at how easy it is to make adjustments and whether they impacted other aspects of mattress performance.
+Some self-inflating foam mattresses remain comfortable even when minimally inflated.
+We also considered whether each mattress was comfortable for sleeping in different positions, such as back, stomach, and side.

-Another aspect of comfort we considered was whether these models held air all night or if they deflated over time.
+Another aspect of comfort we considered was whether these models held air or deflated overnight.
 Did it cause us to feel the ground below if they lost air?
-Some of the thicker mats, like the Sea to Summit Comfort Deluxe SI seemed to lose some air in the night, but we chalk that up to temperature differences between the evening and the morning.
+Some of the thicker mats, like the Sea to Summit Comfort Deluxe SI, seemed to lose some air overnight, but we chalk that up to temperature differences between the evening and the morning.

 camping mattress - plush foam mattresses, like the sea to summit comfort deluxe, turn...

-The Exped MegaMat 10, Therm-a-Rest MondoKing 3D, REI Camp Dreamer, NEMO Roamer, and Sea to Summit Comfort Deluxe SI all have about four inches of self-inflating foam and a similar soft polyester topper.
+The Exped MegaMat, Therm-a-Rest MondoKing 3D, Lost Horizon Air & Foam Single, NEMO Roamer, and Sea to Summit Comfort Deluxe SI all have about four inches of self-inflating foam and a similar soft polyester topper.
 The HEST Foamy is just shy of four inches and is constructed of memory foam, requiring no additional inflation or time to be ready to use.
 All of these earned high marks for comfort.
-If you like the most foam possible to protect from the ground below, the Exped MegaMat Max 15 features an eye-popping six inches of air-channeled foam.
+If you like the most foam possible to protect from the ground below, the Exped MegaMat Max features an eye-popping six inches of air-channeled foam.
 None of these models felt sticky, even on warmer nights.
-The Exped MegaMat Duo 10, which is the same mat as the MegaMat 10 but almost twice as wide, is also notable for its high level of comfort.
+The Exped MegaMat Duo, which is the same mat as the MegaMat but almost twice as wide, is also notable for its high level of comfort.
 We put all of these in a special “supreme comfort” category that will rival your bed at home.

 camping mattress - spacious and designed for comfort, the mondoking is a winner for us.